mkierzenka/SWDevProj/report/doc.md

 to access a set of values distributed across multiple nodes.
 It supports data storage and retrieval without exposing the details of how and where the individual elements are stored.
 A dataframe holds a collection of columns.
 Columns do not own their own data, rather they are distributed arrays.
-Therefore, columns contain references to their data that exists across the nodes' stores.
+Therefore, columns contain references to their data that exist across the nodes' stores.

 The last and highest level is the application layer.
 In the application, the user will be able to specify what they want each node to do.
 Each node will run its assigned operations